AMWA-TV/bcp-007-01/docs/Overview.md

 #### Video sub-Flows

-For NDI Full Bandwidth the video sub-Flows `media_type` attribute MUST be `video/raw`.
+For NDI High Bandwidth the video sub-Flows `media_type` attribute MUST be `video/raw`.

 For NDI HX, HX2 and HX3 the video sub-Flows `media_type` attribute MUST be `video/H264` or `video/H265`.